ic-labs/django-icekit/docs/customising/files.rst

 You can also create a ``requirements-local.txt`` file (ignored by Git) that will be installed automatically when the project is started.

+..
+TODO: are there still shared directories mounted by docker-compose into the container?